sg893052/sonic-buildimage/L2/UDLD/SONiC_UDLD_FDS.md

   1. Support UDLD protocol based on RFC 5171
-  2. Support protocol operation on physical port and static breakout ports
+  2. Support protocol operation on physical ports and static breakout ports
   3. Support protocol operation on member ports of port-channel interfaces

 ### 1.1.2 Configuration and Management Requirements